KarthikJagadish/databases-and-sql-with-python-project/README.md

 # databases_and_sql_with_python_project
-Project towards the Coursera course: Databases and SQL for Data Science with Python
+Project part of the Coursera course: Databases and SQL for Data Science with Python

+Skills: Python, SQL, sqlite3, databases